Post: 12 HR Metrics Every CFO Should Track to Drive Business Growth in 2026

 - Planning application: Use trend data to model workforce size scenarios in annual planning — how many FTEs can you add before margin compresses below target?

-- HBR evidence: Harvard Business Review research consistently links human capital efficiency ratios to long-term shareholder value creation
+- Research evidence: Harvard Business Review research consistently links human capital efficiency ratios to long-term shareholder value creation

 Verdict: Pairs with revenue per FTE to give CFOs a complete productivity picture.
 Both belong in your monthly financial review.